-In 2041, the distinctive natural landscape and character of the Sunshine Coast has been retained and travelling north from Brisbane, the green inter urban break and lush food bowl welcomes you.
+In 2041, the distinctive natural landscape and character of our internationally recognised Sunshine Coast Biosphere have been retained, and travelling north from Brisbane, the green inter-urban break, lush food bowl and dark sky areas welcome you.

 The rich biodiversity, pristine waterways and beaches and the majestic Glass House Mountains are defining features.
 The rivers, creeks, beaches and the ocean are places for safe and healthy experiences to connect with nature and refresh.
 The plants and animals thrive and have adapted to the changing conditions we are experiencing, retaining a natural and healthy state.